jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/3_Learn the Chef Infra Language/Lab_07.md

 - For learning purpose, we used **--local-mode** argument to apply cookbook directly to see how Chef works.
 - In reality, you will get a **Chef server** and configure a **node** to work with it.
 - Chef always restored the original configuration.

+## A. Create, Update, Restore and Delete resources using Chef-Client (As a part of Chef Automate) <br>

 ### Step 01: Updating using chef-client
 ```bash